try-php/tapping/README.md

 Flag aliases which trigger such behaviour are `--build` and `-b`.

-In addition to the build flag, it is also possible to provide an `--quite` (short `--q`) flag to suppress fail information (File, Line and error that occured).
+In addition to the build flag, it is also possible to provide an `--quite` (short `-q`) flag to suppress fail information (File, Line and error that occured).

 #### `todo($description)`